rosettatype/hyperglot/README.md

 - `--include-historical`: Option to include languages and orthographies marked as historical (default is False)
 - `--include-constructed`: Option to include languages and orthographies that are marked as constructed (default is False)
 - `--strict-iso`: Display language names and macrolanguage data strictly according to ISO (default is False)
+- `-v, --verbose`: More logging information (default is False)
+- `-V, --version`: Print the version hyperglot version number (default is False)

+Installing the pip package also installed the `hyperglot-validate` and `hyperglot-save` commands, which allow checking and saving the yaml data in a structured and compatible way.

+### Finding *almost* supported languages

+Hyperglot comes with a `hyperglot-report` command that takes all the same options the main `hyperglot` command (see above).
+It additionally takes these options to output reporting about what characters or shaping is missing in order to support language currently detected as not supported:

 - `--report-missing`: Parameter to report unmatched languages which are missing _n_ or less characters.
 If _n_ is 0 all languages with any amount missing characters are listed.
-- `--report-shaping`: Flag to report languages which are not matched because the font is missing shaping behaviour for some characters, and output the affected characters.
+- `--report-mark`: Flag to report languages which are not matched because the font is missing mark attachment for some characters combination, and output the affected base + mark combinations.
 - `--report-joining`: Flag to report languages which are not matched because the font is missing joining behaviour for some characters, and output the affected characters.
-- `-v, --verbose`: More logging information (default is False)
-- `-V, --version`: Print the version hyperglot version number (default is False)

-Installing the pip package also installed the `hyperglot-validate` and `hyperglot-save` commands, which allow checking and saving the yaml data in a structured and compatible way.

 ## Database and contributing